Jammy2211/PyAutoGalaxy/paper/paper.md

 At the heart of the `PyAutoGalaxy` API is the `Galaxy` object, which groups together one or more `LightProfile` objects at an input redshift.
 Passing these objects a `Grid2D` returns an image of the galaxy(s), which can subsequently be passed through `Operator` objects to apply a 2D convolution or Fast Fourier Transform and thereby compare the `Galaxy`'s image to an imaging or interferometer dataset.
-The `inversion` package contains a range of non-parametric models which fit a galaxy's light using a Bayesian linear matrix inversion.
-These were originally developed to reconstruct the source galaxies of strong gravitational lenses in `PyAutoGalaxy`'s child project `PyAutoLens`.
+The `inversion` package contains non-parametric models which fit a galaxy's light using Bayesian linear matrix algebra.
+These were originally developed to reconstruct the source galaxies of strong gravitational lenses in `PyAutoGalaxy`'s child project `PyAutoLens` [@Nightingale2015] [@Nightingale2021].
-`PyAutoGalaxy` includes a comprehensive visualization library for the analysis of both direct imaging and interferometer datasets and tools for preprocessing data to formats suited to galaxy model-fitting.
-The `astropy` cosmology module is used to handle unit conversions and calculations are optimized using the packages `NumPy` [@numpy], `numba` [@numba] and `PyNUFFT` [@pynufft].
+`PyAutoGalaxy` includes a comprehensive visualization library for the analysis of both direct imaging and interferometer datasets and tools for preprocessing data to formats suitable to galaxy model-fitting.
+The `astropy` cosmology module handles unit conversions and calculations are optimized using the packages `NumPy` [@numpy], `numba` [@numba], `PyNUFFT` [@pynufft] and `PyLops` [@PyLops].

 To perform model-fitting, `PyAutoGalaxy` adopts the probabilistic programming
 language `PyAutoFit` (https://github.com/rhayes777/PyAutoFit). `PyAutoFit` allows users to compose a model from `LightProfile` and `Galaxy` objects, customize the model parameterization and fit it to data via a non-linear search (e.g., `dynesty` [@dynesty], `emcee` [@emcee], `PySwarms` [@pyswarms]).
-By composing a model with `Pixelization` and `Regularization` objects, the galaxy's light is reconstructed using a non-parametric rectangular grid or Voronoi mesh that accounts for irregular galaxy morphologies.
-Multiple datasets can be fitted simultaneously, using models whose parameters vary across wavelength.
+By composing a model with `Pixelization` and `Regularization` objects, the galaxy's light is reconstructed using a non-parametric rectangular grid that accounts for irregular galaxy morphologies.
+Multiple images of the same galaxy can be fitted simultaneously, using models whose parameters vary across wavelength.

-`PyAutoFit`'s graphical modeling framework allows one to simultaneously fit images of thousands of galaxies.
-Using a technique called expectation propagation, this fits each galaxy dataset one-by-one and combines the results of every fit into a global model using a self-consistent Bayesian framework.
+`PyAutoFit`'s graphical modeling framework allows one to fit a hierarchical model to images of thousands of galaxies simultaneously.
+Using a technique called expectation propagation [@Vehtari2014], this fits each galaxy dataset one-by-one and combines the results of every fit into a global model using a self-consistent Bayesian framework.
 Automated fitting of complex galaxy models is possible using `PyAutoFit`'s search chaining, which breaks the fitting of a galaxy into a a chained sequence of non-linear searches.
 These fits pass information gained about simpler models fitted by earlier searches to subsequent searches, which fit progressively more complex models.
 By granularizing the model-fitting procedure, automated pipelines that fit complex galaxy models without human intervention can be carefully crafted, with example pipelines found on the [autogalaxy workspace](https://github.com/Jammy2211/autogalaxy_workspace).
-To ensure the analysis and interpretation of fits to large galaxy datasets is feasible, `PyAutoFit`'s database tools write modeling results to a relational database which can be queried from storage drive to a Python script or Jupyter notebook.
-This uses memory-light `Python` generators, ensuring it is practical for results containing tens of thousands of galaxies.
+To ensure the analysis and interpretation of fits to large galaxy datasets is feasible, `PyAutoFit`'s database tools write modeling results to a relational database which can be queried from a storage drive to a Python script or Jupyter notebook.
+This uses memory-light `Python` generators, ensuring it is practical for results containing hundreds of thousands of galaxies.

 # Workspace and HowToGalaxy Tutorials